 4. Horse and Cart Ride

 You only have to spend a few minutes in the main square to hear the horse’s hooves.
-There are over 30 carriages here and an hour-long horse and a cart ride is an authentic way to see the best of Granada’s architecture and see its scenic outskirts.
-Standard rides last from 30 minutes to one hour or you can book a 3 hour tour for £17.
+There are over 30 carriages here and an hour-long horse and cart ride is an authentic way to see the best of Granada’s architecture and see its scenic outskirts.
+Standard rides last from 30 minutes to one hour or you can book a 3-hour tour for £17.

 5. Lago Nicaragua

 Take a boat trip around the 365 islets on Lake Nicaragua.
 Formed after volcano Mombacho erupted approx 20,000 years ago, over 1000 locals now live on these islands with abundant wildlife.
 An hour boat ride costs approx $20.
 Arrange a tour from the dock or hostel.
 Past the wealthy residential island with grand houses, monkey island and the 18th-century colonial fortress.
 There are restaurants on the islands.
 Visit near the end of the day to enjoy the sunset over Lake Nicaragua.

 N.b.
 Be careful if you are at the lake alone as there is the possibility of getting robbed.
 Expect to see a group of begging children asking for food if you sit al fresco.